 Chinese Whispers Write funny phrases on paper chits and put them in a bowl.
 Get kids to sit in a circle, one kid picks a chit and has to whisper the phrase to the kid next to them and so on.
 The person at the end says the phrase out loud and if it is wrong, you retrace it to the child who got it wrong.

 Straws and Candies Scatter lots of small candies like gems and M&Ms on a tray.
 Give straws and small bowls to all the kids.
-With the help of the straw, the kids have to suck the candy into the bowl.
+With the help of the straw, the kids have to suck the candy to the bowl.
 The kid with the maximum number of candy at the end wins!

 Pass the parcel Prepare the parcel beforehand and ensure that the final present is wrapped in many layers, each layer with a small surprise attached.
 Sit all the kids in a circle and when the music starts they pass the parcel around until the music stops.
 Whoever is holding the parcel at this point opens a layer and the music begins again.
-This goes on until the last layer and the child who removes this wins the present.
+This goes on till the last layer and the child who removes this wins the present.

 8 years and above